natalie-kate/Haunted/README.md

 ### Content

--   Content was created by Natalie Alexander, using information from the following refernces that have been linked to in the content itself..
+-   Content was created by Natalie Alexander, using information from the following references that have been linked to in the content itself..
      * (1)https://www.collinsdictionary.com/dictionary/english/paranormal
      * (2)https://www.livescience.com/26697-are-ghosts-real.html
      * (3)http://www.victorianweb.org/victorian/religion/spirit.html